-Armaan Ajani (he/him/his) is a SESP second-year double majoring in Social Policy and American Studies and minoring in Economics.
-With his American Studies major, Armaan hopes to study educational inequality within the United States, the role of race in creating these disparities, and the long-term effects of such disparities on standard of living and the economy.
-Aside from academics, Armaan spends his time serving as Willard Residential College's treasurer and as a member of Northwestern's Associated Student Government.
+Armaan Ajani (he/him/his) is a SESP second-year double majoring in social policy and American Studies and minoring in economics.
+With his American Studies major, Armaan hopes to study the experiences of members of marginalized communities in the entertainment industry and their abilities to advocate and mobilize using their platforms.
+Aside from academics, Armaan spends his time serving on Mayfest Productions' booking committee and as the Policy Research Committee Chair of Northwestern's Associated Student Government.

-Olivia Alexander is an American Studies and Journalism double major from Little Rock, Arkansas.
-Her research interests are in educational equity in the United States and the ways political action is influenced by media agenda setting.
-On campus, Olivia is a Peer Adviser, serves as president of Willard Residential College, writes for The Daily Northwestern and is a member of Canterbury Northwestern, the University’s Episcopal Campus Ministry.
+Olivia Alexander is an American Studies and journalism double major from Little Rock, Arkansas.
+Her research interests are in K-12 education, religious communities and media agenda setting in the United States.
+On campus, Olivia is a Peer Adviser for Wildcat Welcome, holds an editor position at The Daily Northwestern, and is a member of Canterbury Northwestern, the University’s Episcopal Campus Ministry.

-Jane Clarke is an American Studies and Political Science double major and History minor from Chicago.
-Her wide range of academic interests include socio-legal studies, feminist theory, and border studies.
-On campus, she is a chair for Northwestern Model UN, the social chair for Willard Residential College, and a research assistant.
-In her free time you can find her reading, baking, or making pottery.
+Jane Clarke is an American Studies and history double major and political science minor from Chicago, Illinois.
+Her academic interests are primarily focused on Americans' interaction with the world, American exceptionalism, and social movements.
+On campus she is a Leopold Fellow with the Chabraja Center for Historical Studies, a consultant at the Writing Place, and a supervisor at ARTica Studios.
+She has also served as a committee chair for Northwestern Model UN, and as the social chair for Willard Residential College.
+In her free time you can find her reading, cooking, or making pottery.